color balance broken

-#5 Updated by Heiko Bauke 9 months ago
+#5 Updated by Heiko Bauke about 1 year ago

 I think the problem has not yet been fixed completely.
 I still observe slider bounds which are asymmetric around 0.
 This is odd as the sliders color gradient as indicated in the ui is symmetric.

 Additinally there is a further issue.
 In RGB mode sliders come in groups of three.
 If you push one in one direction the other two go into the opposite direction.
 This has the consequence that it is very difficult to reset all sliders within a group to zero (via double click).
 When you have pushed all three sliders away from zero and the try to reset all one after another the first slider jumps away from zero as soon as you reset the second one.
 A possible solution could be here to reset all three dependent sliders as soon as one is double clicked.

-#6 Updated by Aurélien PIERRE 9 months ago
+#6 Updated by Aurélien PIERRE about 1 year ago